• Crane Prairie Reservoir is a scenic shallow lake with stunning views of Cascade Mountains

 The 3,420-acre reservoir was named for the Sandhill cranes that inhabit its wetland.
 Besides cranes, this area attracts many migrating and nesting birds including ospreys, bald eagles, cormorants, Canada geese, terns, and ducks.
 An observation area is located on the west side of the reservoir where you can see birds on snags and artificial nesting poles.
 Ospreys that dived for fish can be seen from May through October.

 Quinn River Campground, Day-Use & Boating Site is located 1.4 miles north of the Rock Creek Campground.
-There are a boat ramp and a gravel parking lot for trailers.
+The site features a boat ramp and a gravel parking area for trailers.

 Fishing